How Long Do Golf Cart Tires Last? (Everything to Know)

 I know with my golf cart, one of the first things I had to replace were the tires, and I felt I had to replace them a little too soon, which begs the question, how long do golf cart tires last?

 Typically, golf cart tires last somewhere between 4 and 7 years.
-To maximize the lifespan of your tires, you’ll want to choose the best tires for your golf cart and give your tires the care that they need.
+To maximize the lifespan of your tires, you’ll want to choose the best tires for your golf cart and give them the care they need.

-So in the article, as golf cart owners, I want to go through a couple of the caveats of about how long tires should last and what you can do to extend the life of them and not waste money like I did.
+So, in the article, as a golf cart owner, I want to go through a couple of the caveats about how long tires should last and what you can do to extend their life and not waste money as I did.

 What Are the Best Golf Cart Tires?